-In order to facilitate the offering of the Series A common stock, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the Series A common stock.
-Specifically, the underwriters may sell more stock than they are obligated to purchase under the underwriting agreement, creating a short position.
-A short sale is covered if the short position is no greater than the number of shares of stock available for purchase by the underwriters under the over-allotment option.
-The underwriters can close out a covered short sale by exercising the over-allotment option or purchasing stock in the open market.
-In determining the source of stock to close out a covered short sale, the underwriters will consider, among other things, the open market price of stock compared to the price available under the over-allotment option.
-The underwriters may also sell stock in excess of the over-allotment option, creating a naked short position.
-The underwriters must close out any naked short position by purchasing stock in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the Series A common stock in the open market after pricing that could adversely affect investors who purchase in this offering.
-In addition, to stabilize the price of the Series A common stock, the underwriters may bid for, and purchase, Series A common stock in the open market.
-Finally, the underwriting syndicate may reclaim selling concessions allowed to an underwriter or a dealer for distributing the Series A common stock in this offering, if the syndicate repurchases previously distributed Series A common stock to cover syndicate short positions or to stabilize the price of the Series A common stock.
-Any of these activities may stabilize or maintain the market price of the Series A common stock above independent market levels.
-The underwriters are not required to engage in these activities, and may end any of these activities at any time.
+In order to facilitate the offering of the Series A common stock, the underwriter may engage in transactions that stabilize, maintain or otherwise affect the price of the Series A common stock.
+Specifically, the underwriter may sell more stock than it is obligated to purchase under the underwriting agreement, creating a short position.
+A short sale is covered if the short position is no greater than the number of shares of stock available for purchase by the underwriter under the over-allotment option.
+The underwriter can close out a covered short sale by exercising the over-allotment option or purchasing stock in the open market.
+In determining the source of stock to close out a covered short sale, the underwriter will consider, among other things, the open market price of stock compared to the price available under the over-allotment option.
+The underwriter may also sell stock in excess of the over-allotment option, creating a naked short position.
+The underwriter must close out any naked short position by purchasing stock in the open market.
+A naked short position is more likely to be created if the underwriter is concerned that there may be downward pressure on the price of the Series A common stock in the open market after pricing that could adversely affect investors who purchase in this offering.
+In addition, to stabilize the price of the Series A common stock, the underwriter may bid for, and purchase, Series A common stock in the open market.
+Any of these activities may stabilize or maintain the market price of the Series A

-A prospectus and prospectus supplement in electronic format may be made available on the Internet sites or through other online services maintained by one or more of the underwriters and/or selling group members participating in this offering, or by their affiliates.
-In those cases, prospective investors may view offering terms online and, depending upon the particular underwriter or selling group member, prospective investors may be allowed to place orders online.
-The underwriters may agree with us to allocate a specific number of shares for sale to online brokerage account holders.
-Any such allocation for online distributions will be made by the representatives on the same basis as other allocations.
+A prospectus and prospectus supplement in electronic format may be made available on the Internet sites or through other online services maintained by the underwriter or by its affiliates.
+In those cases, prospective investors may view offering terms online and may be allowed to place orders online.
+The underwriter may agree with us to allocate a specific number of shares for sale to online brokerage account holders.
+Any such allocation for online distributions will be made by the underwriter on the same basis as other allocations.

-Other than the prospectus and prospectus supplement in electronic format, the information on any underwriter's or selling group member's web site and any information contained in any other web site maintained by an underwriter or selling group member is not part of this prospectus supplement or the accompanying prospectus or the registration statement of which the accompanying prospectus forms a part, has not been approved and/or endorsed by us or any underwriter or selling group member in its capacity as underwriter or selling group member and should not be relied upon by investors.
+Other than the prospectus and prospectus supplement in electronic format, the information on the underwriter's web site and any information contained in any other web site maintained by the underwriter is not part of this prospectus supplement or the accompanying prospectus or the registration statement of which the accompanying prospectus forms a part, has not been approved and/or endorsed by us or the underwriter in its capacity as underwriter and should not be relied upon by investors.

-From time to time, certain of the underwriters and their respective affiliates have provided, and continue to provide, investment banking and other services to us for which they receive customary fees and commissions.
+From time to time, the underwriter and its affiliates have provided, and continue to provide, investment banking and other services to us for which they receive customary fees and commissions.
+Credit Suisse First Boston LLC acted as an underwriter of the initial public offering of our Series A common stock and of the public offering of our convertible preferred stock.
+An affiliate of Credit Suisse First Boston LLC acts as a lender under our senior credit facilities.